 "If it is disagreeable in your sight to serve the LORD, choose for yourselves today whom you will serve: whether the gods which your fathers served which were beyond the River, or the gods of the Amorites in whose land you are living; but as for me and my house, we will serve the LORD."Joshua 24:15(NASB)

-The most important life-choice anyone will ever make is their response to this fundamental question, choose today, Who you are going to serve. - God or Satan; the spirit or the flesh; light or darkness; life or death; faith or fear; truth or the lie... for its answer has both temporal considerations and eternal consequences.
+The most important life-choice anyone will ever make is their response to this fundamental question, "choose today, Who you are going to serve."
+God or Satan, the spirit or the flesh, light or darkness, life or death, faith or fear, the truth or the lie... for its answer has both temporal considerations and eternal consequences.

 Belief in the redemptive work of the Lord Jesus Christ on Calvary's tree dictates life or death for the sinner.
 But for the man saved by grace, this foundational question deserves equally rigorous examination.
 This choice challenges the believer to examine himself to see if he is in the faith and trusting God - to see if he is walking in spirit and in truth and if Christ is all in all.

 "Choose you this day whom you will serve," was a question that the aging Joshua was constrained to ask the Israelites in his farewell speech.
 He had just reminded the assembled company of the history of the nation, from the time God took Abraham from the region beyond the Euphrates River, led him throughout the land of Canaan, and multiplied his descendants, to their conquest in the promised land, when the Lord gave Israel a land for which they did not labour, cities which they did not build, and provision from vineyards and olive groves they did not plant.